opendatacube/datacube-core/README.rst

       ``~/.datacube_integration.conf`` and edit to customise.

-Alternatively one can use ``opendatacube/datacube-tests`` docker image to run tests.
+Alternatively one can use the ``opendatacube/datacube-tests`` docker image to run tests.
 This docker includes database server pre-configured for running integration tests.
 Add ``--with-docker`` command line option as a first argument to ``./check-code.sh`` script.